Skip to content

 Direct application

 You could apply for production jobs directly.
-Some employers may expect you to have GCSEs at grades 9 to 3 (A* to D), or equivalent qualifications.
+Some employers may look for GCSEs at grades 9 to 3 (A* to D), or equivalent qualifications.
 Experience of production line work would be useful.

 You may have to take a test at interview to assess your practical skills.